Immortal-Divine/Entropia_Dashboard/README.md

 	+ The login takes the # of the process list to log the # of the nickname in the client in.
 	 + \# 4 is nickname # 4 etc.

-	+ Once the login process is completed, it clicks on 'Start' for collecting.
+	+ Once the login process is completed, it can click on 'Start' for collecting, can be enabled in the settings.
-	 + Minimal client resolution mandatory.
+	 + Minimal client resolution and default collector position mandatory.

 	+ Login only works for the first 10 clients in the process list.